How to Identify Funding Sources for Your Project

 Institutions

-These are going to be the legacy funders in your communities — think of banks, credit unions, hospitals or health systems, large corporate entities, and major employers in or around your community.
+These will be the legacy funders in your communities — think of banks, credit unions, hospitals or health systems, large corporate entities, and major employers in or around your community.
 Many are required to give back financially to local efforts, and if your project aligns with their mission or values, they would be happy to add their name as a contributing sponsor, donor, or patron to your project.

 Franchises/Big-Box Retailers

-Batesville Main Street received a generous grant from T-Mobile to beautify their outdoor downtown spaces.
+Batesville Main Street received a generous grant from T-Mobile to beautify its outdoor downtown spaces.
 The T-Mobile Hometown Grant was awarded to the organization on top of the funds raised on Patronicity ($86,600) and matched by the Indiana Housing & Community Development Authority ($50,000).

 Established Community Organizations